KyleKing/calcipy/TAG_SUMMARY.md

     line   9    TODO: Until https://github.com/python-poetry/poetry/issues/2270 is implemented, create a placeholder

 calcipy/doit_tasks/doc.py
-    line 166   FIXME: This was for a very specific implementation.
+    line 170   FIXME: This was for a very specific implementation.
 See #36 for variable defintion

-calcipy/doit_tasks/doit_globals.py
-    line 222 PLANNED: Check if Optional[PackageMeta] is necessary

 calcipy/doit_tasks/lint.py
     line  16    TODO: Possibly remove - may be unused